||San Francisco, CA|

 Once at the island, it's amazing to see the strange historical signs that are still up, where the ferries dock.
 Here, American Indians squatted on the island from 1969 to 1971 and gained rights of self-determination, changing the course of U.S. history.
 You can watch a video about it called "We Hold The Rock," in the exhibit near the dock.

-Next, it's wonderful to walk up to the prison and enjoy the delightful views of blue-green waters below and Monterey cypress grasping the cliffs where you stand.
+Next, it's wonderful to walk up to the prison and enjoy the delightful views of blue-green waters below and Monterey Cypress trees grasping the cliffs where you stand.

-At the prison, you are given an audio device which you listen to as you take a self-guided tour.
+At the prison, you are given a self-guided audio tour device.
 Older kids can follow along with it too.
-It's fun to learn about the different escapes that took place at the prison, and my son still remembers the one where the men made faces to look like theirs and placed them on their pillows so the guards would think they were still there sleeping.
+It's fun to learn about the different escapes that took place at the prison, and my son still remembers the one where the men created heads with faces to look like theirs and placed them on their pillows so the guards would think they were still there sleeping.
 You can see these faces in one of the cells.
 The tour talks about the birdman of Alcatraz, and the cold, damp conditions of the cells where misbehaving prisoners were isolated.
 Also, it's interesting to learn about the fiascos that took place in the dining hall, where the guards often couldn't keep the prisoners under control, especially on days when the food sucked!

-Don't miss out on a visit to Alcatraz- it's not just a tourist attraction- it's far more.
+Don't miss out on a visit to Alcatraz.
+It's far more than just a tourist attraction.

 When you're done with your tour, grab an icecream at Fisherman's Wharf and see the amazing seals sunning themselves on the pier.
 Afterwards, take a cable car ride from Embarcadero.
 You can go to Powell Street and then take the N line to Inner Sunset District for a fantastic meat pie (see entry) and a walk around Golden Gate Park.